Prince Henry, Duke of Gloucester: Childhood and education

 Henry thus became the first son of a British monarch to attend school.
-After three days at St Peter's Court in Broadstairs as a day boy, Hansell, noticing he liked it, asked the King to send him as a boarder, to which he agreed.
+After three days at St Peter's Court in Broadstairs as a day boy, Hansell observed that he enjoyed the experience and asked the King to allow him to board, which he approved.

-Henry spent three years at St Peter's Court.
-Academically, he was not very bright, although he did show a particular aptitude in mathematics.
-Henry's sole interest became sports, particularly cricket and football.
-"All you write about is your everlasting football of which I am heartily sick", wrote his mother, answering a fully detailed letter from Henry about a match.
+Henry spent three years at St Peter’s Court.
+He was not academically gifted, although he showed an aptitude for mathematics.
+His chief interest was sport, particularly cricket and football.
+His mother once wrote to him in exasperation, "All you write about is your everlasting football of which I am heartily sick", replying to a detailed letter he had sent about a match.

-In September 1913, Henry started at Eton College.
-During the First World War, Crown Prince Leopold of Belgium, later Leopold III, was a member of his house (Mr Lubbock's).
-His studies did not improve, but his nerves and disposition did.
-He made friends through his enthusiasm for sports, and his masters were very pleased with him, noting in his report that he was "thoroughly willing, cheerful, modest & obedient".
-To his father, these values were the most important, having no time or interest in what he called "intellectuals".
+In September 1913, Henry entered Eton College.
+During the First World War, Crown Prince Leopold of Belgium, later Leopold III, was a member of his house, Mr Lubbock's.
+Henry's academic performance did not improve, but his nerves and general disposition did.
+He made friends through his enthusiasm for sport, and his masters regarded him favourably, describing him as "thoroughly willing, cheerful, modest & obedient".
+These qualities were valued highly by his father, who had little interest in what he termed "intellectuals".

-By the time he went up to Trinity College, Cambridge in 1919 with his brother Albert, Henry had outgrown all his brothers, both in height and size, and enjoyed very good health.
-Their stay at Cambridge lasted just one year and was very uneventful for both of them, as they were not allowed to live in college with the other undergraduates, due to their father's fear of their mixing with undesirable company.
+By the time he began his studies at Trinity College, Cambridge in 1919 with Albert, Henry had outgrown all his brothers in height and build and enjoyed good health.
+Their time at Cambridge lasted only a year and was uneventful, as they were not permitted to live in college with the other undergraduates owing to the King's concern about their mixing with unsuitable company.